 We are pleased to present the Fiscal Year 2018/19 Annual Budget which continues to maintain the Lake County Forest Preserve District's strong financial position with a balanced operating budget, sound reserves, long-term replacement funds and moderate debt.
 The budget provides for appropriate ongoing and preventative maintenance, public safety, and natural resource management for our existing preserves.
 This year the District is transitioning from a July 1 through June 30 fiscal year to a January 1st to December 31st fiscal year.
 There are several reasons for the transition including better tax revenue forecasting and budgeting for program activities.
 Most of the Districts programs run from spring through fall.
 The current fiscal year ends in the middle of these activities.
-In addition, the current fiscal year ends in the middle of most construction projects which usually end up being split between fiscal years.
+In addition, the current fiscal years.
 With this change that should happen less frequently.
 The 2018-19 fiscal year will run from July 1, 2018 until December 31, 2019 as the District changes its' fiscal year to a calendar year.
 This will be an 18 month transitional budget.